1995parham-learning/1995parham-learning.github.io/content/links/python.md

 ## Tests

-In python, you need a library for testing in Python:
+In python, you need a library for testing:

 - <https://docs.pytest.org/en/stable/index.html>